 Until you have a verified driving history, your insurer cannot tell what type of driver you are.
 You could be the world’s greatest driver – or the world’s worst driver.
 Until you have an insurable driving history, your insurer errs on the side of caution by charging higher rates.

 How Much Experience Do You Need for Rates to Drop?

-Insurance companies like experienced drivers with a clean driving record.
+Insurance companies like experienced drivers with clean driving records.
 They’re the safest, lowest-risk drivers to insure.